The Ruins of Isis

 The Ruins of Isis is a novel by Marion Zimmer Bradley published in 1978.

 Plot summary

-The Ruins of Isis is a novel about the adventures of an anthropologist and her husband on a female-dominated planet.
+The Ruins of Isis is a novel about an anthropologist and her husband adapting to a planet dominated by females.

 Reception

 Greg Costikyan reviewed The Ruins of Isis in Ares Magazine #1.
 Costikyan commented that "Ruins of Isis is by no means Bradley's best work; and her characters seem less well-realized than those of previous novels.
 On balance, however, the book is worth its [...] cover price."